ianklv1/Phonebook_Frontend/README.md

 - If signup is successful use superadmin account to approve your sign up so you can access the application
 - for forgot password functionality, when email is sent, please check your spam and inbox if email is received

+Additional notes:

+- They are already decent data for testing reference hope it doesn't bother :)

+Thank you.